AutoxingTech/axbot_restbook/docs/reference/current_map_and_pose.md

 ## Set Current Map

-There are two ways to set current map:
+There are several ways to set the current map:

-- Set current map with `map_id` or `map_uid`.
+- Using a `map_id` or `map_uid`.
-- Set current map with data directly.
-(Since 2.7.0)
+- Providing the map data directly (available since version 2.7.0).
+- Loading from a local file (available since version 2.11.0).

 ```bash
 curl -X POST \